 University of Western States (UWS) recognizes the use of third-party materials may enhance teaching, learning and research activities.
 The university seeks to conform with copyright laws.
-All university constituents are responsible for complying with copyright laws as they apply to electronic and printed resources and media.
+All university faculty, staff and students are responsible for complying with copyright laws as they apply to electronic and printed resources and media.
 Information regarding copyright compliance is found on the library Copyright Services page.
-See Policy 1024 Copyright Violation for additional information.
+See Policy 1024 Copyright Violation, Policy 1007 Copyrights and Patents and Policy 1605 Use of Copyrighted Works in Education and Research for additional information.